India hangs four over 2012 Delhi bus gang-rape

 "I came here around 3:00 am in the morning.
 I waited here as today is a great day for us."

-Singh, 23, was returning home from the cinema with a male friend on the evening of December 16, 2012 when they boarded a Delhi bus, thinking it would take them home.
+Singh, 23, was returning home from the cinema with a male friend at night on December 16, 2012 when they boarded a Delhi bus, thinking it would take them home.

 The physiotherapy student and the friend were then dumped on the road.
 Singh died 13 days later in a Singapore hospital from massive internal injuries.